TrakeLean/Dogiap/README.md

 - Validates the provided GitHub repository link.
 - Generates an SSH key, if required, for authenticating with GitHub.
 - Updates the remote repository URL to use SSH instead of HTTPS.
-- Checks for Docker installation and offers installation if Docker is not found.
+- Checks for the installation of essential tools such as Docker, Git, and SSH, and offers installation if any of them is not found.
 - Creates a Dockerfile if it doesn't exist and builds a Docker image from it.
 - Runs the Docker image as a container.
 - Adds and commits changes to the git repository and pushes them to GitHub.

-## Prerequisites

-Before running `AutoSetup.sh`, make sure you have the following prerequisites on your system:

-- `git` - Distributed version control system
-- `ssh` - Secure Shell for accessing remote servers
-- `docker` - Platform for developing, shipping, and running applications within containers (will be installed by the script if not present)

 ## Usage